Wally Cruice

-Walter G. Cruice (April 13, 1913 – December 7, 2001) was a professional American football player, assistant coach, and scout in the National Football League (NFL) with the Green Bay Packers.
+Walter G. Cruice (April 13, 1913 – December 7, 2001) was an American professional football player, assistant coach, and scout in the National Football League (NFL) with the Green Bay Packers.
 He served as chief scout for 31 years under every head coach from Curly Lambeau through Bart Starr.
 During his time with the team, the Packers won five league championships, including the first two Super Bowls.

 Playing career

 Cruice played high school football at Washington High School in Milwaukee.
 His high school coach was future Packers' coach Lisle Blackbourn, for whom he later served under as chief scout from 1954 to 1957.
 He then played college football as a halfback at Northwestern University from 1934 to 1936 and was the team's co-captain and most valuable player as a senior.
 After his final season, he played in the East–West Shrine Game.

 Cruice was drafted by the Packers as the 70th pick in the 1936 NFL draft, but turned down the contract offer.
 Instead, he went to work for an oil company in Chicago and played for the Chicago Gunners, a regional professional team.